HealthPadi/HealthPadi-Frontend/README.md

    2. Fix ESLint errors automatically npm run lint:fix

   **Tailwind CSS**
     Ensure your CSS follows the utility-first approach using Tailwind CSS.
 For custom styles, add them in the appropriate .css or .scss files within the styles directory.

   **Testing**
-Explain how to run tests and any requirements. npm run test
+   Explain how to run tests and any requirements.
+   -npm run test